 The hospice provider admits a beneficiary only on the recommendation of the medical director in consultation with, or with input from, the beneficiary's attending physician (if any).
-The hospice medical director must consider at least the following information to determine that the beneficiary is certified terminally ill:
+The hospice medical director shall consider at least the following information to determine that the beneficiary is certified terminally ill:

 - a.
 Diagnosis of the terminal condition; - b.
 Health conditions, related or unrelated to the terminal condition; and - c.
-Clinical information supporting all diagnoses should be listed.
+Current clinically relevant information supporting all diagnoses.